top of page

 How often should air ducts be cleaned?

 The National Air Duct Cleaners Association (NADCA) recommends professional air duct cleaning every 3-5 years.
-However, certain factors, such as home renovations, pet ownership, or health concerns, may necessitate more frequent cleaning.
-If your ducts haven’t been cleaned within this timeframe, it is advisable to schedule a service.
+However, homes with pets, recent renovations, or indoor air quality concerns may require more frequent cleaning..

 Question: